 A-Parrot's "Virtual Bird Tour" is advertised on our page on Petfinder.com.
 See http://www.petfinder.com/pet-search?shelterid=OH662

-After your application has been approved by our Board of Directors, an appointment can be made to visit the bird of your choice.
+After your application has been approved by our Board of Directors, an afternoon appointment can be made to visit the bird of your choice.

 As a potential Adopter, I don’t want an older temperamental, biting,screaming, non-handleable bird...

 No matter how cute parrots appear on Animal Planet programs, older rescue birds "may" come with some quirks the new owner will have to work thru.
+Technically, parrots are still wild animals as they are not too far removed from living in the jungles.

 Rescue organizations primarily get in OLDER parrots.
 If you want a baby parrot you will need to go to a breeder or a pet shop.